FrogDevelopment/state-machine-demo/readme.md

 Simply put, a state machine allows to manage the **transition** between a **state** S<sub>n</sub> to an other **state** S<sub>n+1</sub>, or between the **states** from S<sub>n</sub> to S<sub>n-1</sub>, with the use of **events**.
 ![example_0](svg/example_0.svg)

-With a state machine declare which states is expected depending oh the event used :
+With a state machine you declare which states is expected depending oh the event used :
 ![example_0](svg/example_1.svg)

-Then if we have this use cases :
+Then if we have this examples :
 * let an entity at the state _S1_, if we use the event _E1_ then the transition will be **accepted** and the entity will have his state **changed** to _S2_\
 ![example_0](svg/example_2.svg)
 * let an entity at the state _S1_, if we use the event _E2_ then the transition will be **refused** and the entity will **stay** at its state _S1_\